irrelevation/talks/Sessions.md

 problem:
 you want to be able to change keys from time to time, but you need a way to inform people about what public key to use.
 solutions:
-Key identifier (kid) - added to the header, so you can easyly switch keys in the future and let people know about it Key URLs - added to the header so the other party can look up necessary infos there.
+Key identifier (kid header) - added to the header, so you can easyly switch keys in the future and let people know about it Key URLs - added to the header so the other party can look up necessary infos there.
 As the verifying side, you have to be a little more careful here, and make sure you are actually visiting the correct URL and not getting tricked into using fake key information.

 https://jwt.io/